This post may contain affiliate links. Please read our disclosure policy.

 This recipe was originally shared in September 2011.
+It has been updated with new photos.

+When crisp fall weather arrives, I start thinking about pumpkin recipes.
 Healthy pumpkin muffins (made with white whole wheat flour), pumpkin pie granola, and pumpkin bars.
+And I can’t forget about pumpkin spice lattes, pumpkin bread, slow cooker pumpkin butter.

-This pumpkin waffle recipe is another one I look forward to making during this time of year.
+These are just a few of our favorite recipes to make in the fall.
+This whole wheat pumpkin waffle recipe is another one I look forward to making during this time of year.

 Why You’ll Love This Recipe

+• Great for Freshly Milled Flour: You can use store-bought whole wheat flour, or you can grind your own.
+Here’s how to make your own flour with a grain mill.
 For this recipe, I just got out some whole wheat pastry berries and ran them through my grain mill.

+• Easy Breakfast Idea: Also (another reason to love these waffles!), it’s a great easy fall breakfast recipe.
 Especially if you make a large batch of waffles and store them in freezer bags for later.
+This little bit of advance food prep is so helpful on busy mornings!

-Healthy Pumpkin Muffins Notes
+Healthy Pumpkin Waffles Tips

 • You can try substituting 2 cups of all-purpose flour for these pumpkin waffles (we always use whole wheat pastry flour, so I haven’t tested this).